Loving Life in Morocco: The Medina of Marrakech

 Welcome to The Medina of Marrakech, the first in a series of posts on our adventure in Morocco.
 This post covers things to do in Marrakech.
 The series will also cover our travels Among the Imazighen (Berbers), our Overnight in the Sahara Desert, and our stays in Fez and Chefchaouen, the Blue Pearl of Morocco.

-This post is one of a series of posts about our adventures in Morocco.
-Click on Travel Morocco for more about Morocco, including our hilarious experience of getting rubbed and scrubbed in an authentic Moroccan hammam.
+Then click on Travel Morocco for more about Morocco, including our hilarious experience of getting rubbed and scrubbed in an authentic Moroccan hammam.
 It was not a tourist hammam.

 Subscribe to our travel blog to hear about future adventures.
 And follow us on FacebookInstagram and Twitter.